Meet the Advisors

-Minqing Wang earned her master’s degree in education from Harvard University, with focuses on linguistics and developmental psychology.
+Minqing Wang earned her master’s degree in Education from Harvard University, focusing on linguistics and developmental psychology.
 Prior to joining NYU Shanghai, she served as a counselor at Harvard University’s Summer School, providing academic and personal development counseling for students.
 Minqing was also an instructor at Hult International Business School in Boston, teaching Business English classes and conducting workshops/tutoring sessions on academic study strategies.